bambu-aleman/bambu-aleman/README.md

 ## 🎯 What I Bring to the Table

 - **Technical Vision:** Proven ability to set technical direction and drive architectural decisions.
-- **Team Leadership:** Experienced mentor, coach, and advocate for continuous improvement.
 - **Innovative Problem Solving:** Adept at tackling complex technical challenges with creative solutions.

 ---